konsisumer/JSONTestOmronWeb/README.md

    ```

 4. **Run the application**:
-   Open `src/index.html` in your web browser to view the application.
+   Open `src/index.html` in your web browser to view the main dashboard or `src/jobs.html` to view the job overview.

 ## Running a Local Web Server